This product is quite good. Mixes very well, no aftertaste. Only been using about a week and added to other Wild Foods products. Overall I feel great.

 Lion's Mane can easily be added to hot or cold beverages, smoothies, and shakes.

-Lion’s mane has been making a powerful difference for many due to the potent effects it can have on the brain.
+Lion’s mane may make a powerful difference for many due to the potent effects it has been said to offer the brain.

-Lion’s mane is said to increase the amount of NGF in the brain, a crucial protein for nerve cell function.
+Lion’s mane is sometimes used to increase the amount of NGF in the brain, a crucial protein for nerve cell function.

 Lion's Mane Lemon Tea Recipe